 The Seeing Stick is the story of a little girl who is born blind.
 The emperor tries to find a cure for his daughter.
 Then, one day a wise old man with a mysterious seeing stick visits the princess.

-My Friend Has Down Syndrome is a reassuring story about two children (one with Down Syndrome and one without) that learn that they are both good at different things by helping each other overcome their fears and difficulties they can accomplish a great deal together!
+My Friend Has Down Syndrome is a reassuring story about two children (one with Down Syndrome and one without) who learn that they are both good at different things; by helping each other overcome their fears and difficulties, they can accomplish a great deal together!

 Susan Laughs follows Susan through a series of familiar activities.
 She swims with her father, works hard in school, plays with her friends — and even rides a horse.
 Not until the end of the story is it revealed that Susan uses a wheelchair.